 Ingrid Pollard is a multi-media artist, photographer, researcher and lecturer.
 Pollard has developed a social practice concerned with representation, history and landscape with reference to race, difference and the materiality of lens-based media.
-Through her practice Pollard uncovers layered histories of representation, making the invisible visible, revealing (in her own words) ‘what we always knew was there’.
+Through her practice, Pollard uncovers layered histories of representation, making the invisible visible, revealing (in her own words) ‘what we always knew was there’.
 Her work is included in numerous collections including the UK Arts Council and the Victoria and Albert Museum.
 Recent works include a re-examination of the UK and international archives to decolonise ethnographic and state-sponsored imagery of the former colonised countries.

-Group shows include: The Lie of the Land, MK Gallery, Milton Keynes, UK (2019); Seaside; Photographed, Turner Contemporary, Margate (2019); North, Somerset House, London, UK (2018); Deep Down Body Thirst, Glasgow International, UK (2018); We Have Met Before, National Gallery of Jamaica, Kingston, Jamaica (2017); The Place is Here, Nottingham Contemporary & South London Gallery, UK (2017)
+Group exhibitions include: Hot Moment, Auto Italia, London (2020); The Lie of the Land, MK Gallery, Milton Keynes (2019); Seaside; Photographed, Turner Contemporary, Margate (2019); North, Somerset House, London (2018); Deep Down Body Thirst, Glasgow International (2018); We Have Met Before, National Gallery of Jamaica, Kingston (2017).

 Awards include: Freelands Foundation Award (2020); Paul Hamlyn Foundation Award for Artists (2019); Artists Award, BALTIC Centre for Contemporary Art (2018); Honorary Fellow, Royal Photographic Society (2016); Leverhulme Individual Artists Award (2007); Arts Council England Artists Award (2007)